suganya-subramanian/real-time-devops-projects/robotshop-ecommerce-app/README.md

 ## 🙏 Credits

-All credits go to **Abhishek Veeramalla Sir** for his *DevOps Zero to Hero* YouTube series.
+All credits go to **Abhishek Veeramalla Sir** for his *DevOps Zero to Hero* and "AWS Zero to Hero" YouTube series.
 This project is a forked version for my learning purpose only.

 ---